 Will Larsen is a multi award winning musician, producer and film composer from Melbourne, Australia.
 A graduate of The University of Melbourne and The Victorian College of Arts, he has been a guest artist with the Melbourne Symphony Orchestra, Opera Australia, Orchestra Victoria and The Australian Ballet, performing throughout Australia, Europe, the UK, the USA, Japan, China, South Korea, Hong Kong, Malaysia and Singapore.
-Will performed the Paul Sarcich percussion concerto, Concerto da Camera, in Athens, Thessaloniki, Vienna, Budapest and Prague with the Melbourne Chamber Strings.
 He has played for José Carreras, Mikis Theodorakis, Bryn Terfel, The Bolshoi Ballet, The Kirov Ballet, The New York Ballet, Cameron Mackintosh, Topol and k d lang.

 His work on movie scores include Hero Mars by Californian director Skyler Cooper,